rafops/terraform-deployer/README.md

 ./build.sh
 ```

-Verify AWS credentials are configured correctly by running:
+The use of [aws-vault](doc/aws-vault.md) is recommended to manage AWS CLI credentials.
+Verify AWS CLI credentials are configured correctly by running:

 ```
 aws sts get-caller-identity